 This variety’s history in France dates to the Middle Ages.
 Mourvèdre produces bold, full-bodied, tannic wines that are deep in color and firm in structure.
 It contributes complexity to Languedoc blends, and its flavor profile features blackberries, blueberries, and black currant, as well as baking spices and herbal garrigue notes.

 Known for its supple, juicy, and fruity wines, Cinsault yields wines that tend to be light ruby in color with notes of sour red berries, like strawberries, currants, and cranberries.
 This grape is also used in the production of the Languedoc’s excellent rosé wines.

-With its shift to the modern, Languedoc is rebranding its wine region as the New World of the Old World.
-In many ways, it has become a new frontier for French wine.
-Not only does it offer a diverse range of wine styles but it delivers exceptional quality at approachable prices (most Languedoc AOP wines retail between $15 and $20).
+Occitanie is still the largest wine region in France, representing 30 percent of all French wine produced, and the largest vineyard area in the world with a geographic identity.
+With its shift to the modern, Languedoc in many ways has become a new frontier for French wine.
+Not only does it offer a diverse range of wine styles but it delivers exceptional quality at approachable prices.

-Consumers are seeking out Languedoc wines as new “discoveries” and affordable alternatives to other French wines.
-For example, Languedoc offers the popular Provence-style rosé at lower prices than those of rosés produced in Provence.
+Consumers are seeking out Languedoc wines as new “discoveries.”
+These are innovative wines that combine the best of traditional practices with new winemaking ideas and technology.
 The region is also evolving because of the numerous young people and foreigners who are buying up local land and joining the Languedoc winemaking community.